 I’ve already sent in my mail-in ballot request form.
 When can I expect to receive my early mail-in ballot?

-The first day that county election officials can send ballots out to those who have requested them is Sept.
-28. Watch your mail after this date for your ballot.
-If you have concerns about the status of your ballot, don’t hesitate to call your county election office.
+The first day that county election officials can send ballots out to those who have requested them was Sept.
+28. If you have concerns about the status of your ballot, don’t hesitate to call your county election office.

 What will happen if I submit more than one request form to vote by mail?